bloomberg/chromium.bb/CONTRIBUTING.md

     Request for comments, not meant to be merged as is.

 - **Not applicable**:
-    The email was not actually a patch, or the patch is not for Wayland or Weston.
+    The email was not actually a patch, or the patch is not for Wayland.
     Libinput patches are usually automatically ignored by Wayland Patchwork, but if they get through, they will be marked as Not applicable.